bogzbonny/yeehaw/docs/_DUMP.md

-01. make the element-id a name (string) which is unique across the entire cui application.
+01. make the element-id a name (string) which is unique across the entire tui application.
      - the element-id will nolonger be assigned by each element organizer, but assigned to each element at it's creation.
      - a global object called sorting_hat will assign each elements name at